Faculty Natural and Agricultural Sciences

 (Subject to specific conditions): pension scheme, medical aid scheme, group life insurance, housing allowance, leave and sick leave, service bonus and study benefits

 The University reserves the right not to fill the post.
 The University subscribes to and applies the principles prescribed by the Employment Equity Act.
 Preference will be given to candidates from the designated groups, in accordance with the principles of the aforementioned act and the employee profile of the specific department / division.

-Applications that are incomplete, or sent by fax or e-mail, will not be considered.
+Applications that are incomplete or sent by fax or e-mail, will not be considered.
+Communication will be limited to shortlisted candidates only.
 Should you not be contacted within six weeks of the closing date for applications, you may assume that your application was unsuccessful.